System Design Space

 Apple Silicon transition

-Contribution: Porting Darwin/macOS to new CPU architecture
+Contribution: Darwin/macOS ported to a new CPU architecture

 Source